86667/merkle-tree-storage/README.md

 # Merkle Tree Storage Server

-A basic storage server for String files with proven integrity via a Merkle tree.
+A basic storage server for String files in which integrity is proven via a Merkle tree proof.

 ## Getting started